 - Our advanced treatment technologies remove more than 99.999% of pathogens from wastewater.

 - We use a quality control process which is common throughout the food industry, called Hazard Analysis and Critical Control Points (HACCP).

 We follow several guidelines for producing recycled water, including those set by:

 These have different approaches to regulating quality.
 Some, like EPA Victoria’s, specify classes of recycled water based on microbiological quality.
 Others, like the federal government’s Australian Guidelines for Water Recycling, require us to treat it to a standard that makes it safe for its intended use.

-Each of our two treatment plants uses processes specially designed to suit the characteristics of the plant and the incoming wastewater.
+Each of our treatment plants use processes specially designed to suit the characteristics of the plant and incoming wastewater.